 Provideing PPE and supplies for neighbors and volunteers

 Neighbors and drivers are all required to follow VVCC's COVID-19 protocols.
+We continue to purchase ongoing PPE for staff, volunteers, and neighbors.

 Providing Food & Supplies

 Our most vulnerable neighbors, those with chronic and underlying health issure, are still staying safe at home requiring ongoing shopping and delivery of food, medications, and other needs.
-VVCC has shopped for 191 neighbors since March 15.

 Connecting neighbors to physicians via telehealth